Everything You Need To Know About The 2020 Golden Globes

 Where can you watch the Golden Globes red carpet?

 Both NBC and E!
 News will be hosting their annual pre-show red carpet segments.
-NBC will begin their red carpet coverage 7 pm ET (midnight GMT).
+If you have cable, NBC will begin their red carpet coverage 7 p.m.
+ET.
 E!
-News will start red carpet coverage with host Ryan Seacrest at 6pm ET (11pm GMT).
+News will start red carpet coverage with host Ryan Seacrest at 6 p.m.
+ET.

 Advertisement